rmullin7286/purely-java/README.md

 # purely-java

+Note that this is an unreleased library and has not been deployed to Maven yet.

 Pure functional programming concepts and collections translated to Java 21, with a focus on ease of use and easy integration with existing standard Java APIs.